studiokicobi/wednesday-the-raven/chapters/chapter-16.md

 ---
 layout: chapter
 title: Wednesday the Raven
 chapterTitle: Chapter Sixteen
 chapterSubtitle: Wednesday, Collector
+prevChapter: /chapter-15/
 permalink: /chapter-16/
 nextChapter: /chapter-17/
 ---

 Wednesday watched the sparrow disappear.

 That, she thought, takes care of that.

 She peered cautiously from the entrance at the top of Tower.
 No one saw her.
 Nothing stirred except a squirrel who sat in a distant tree.

 The squirrel sat and stared at the acorn he held in his paws.

 Beautiful acorn, thought the squirrel, I know I must hide you--but what if I never find you again?

 The squirrel sighed.

 I think I will hold you just a little longer, he thought.

 The raven stepped off the shelf and into the air.
 She soared up high and followed the treetops and hid herself above their leafy crowns--although, she thought, who would ever see her?

 People are terribly unobservant, she thought.
 And careless.